krobelus/git-branchstack/README.md

 branchless` to update the generated topic branches.

 Commits whose message does not start with a topic tag are ignored.
-Use the special commit message prefix `[]` to reuse the prevous commit's topic.

 If there is a merge conflict, you will be prompted to resolve it.
 However, it is usually a good idea to avoid this by using the same topic for dependent